 Tips for Renting

-• If you’re unsure of whether you should rent or buy, consider consulting a financial advisor.
+- If you’re unsure of whether you should rent or buy, consider consulting a financial advisor.
 A financial advisor can help you determine what’s best for your budget and guide you through a big decision like buying a house.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/BraunS, ©iStock.com/Pavellvanov, ©iStock.com/luchezar